jClugstor/SciMLLogging.jl/docs/src/tutorial.md

 silent = MyVerbosity3{false}(MyOptions3())

 # This compiles to nothing - no runtime overhead
-@SciMLMessage("This won't be shown", silent, :startup, :options) println("Message was not shown because verbosity is disabled")
+@SciMLMessage("This won't be shown", silent, :startup) println("Message was not shown because verbosity is disabled")
 ```